 Statistics Finland's interviewers collect the data with computer-assisted telephone interviews.
-Approximately 111,000 interviews were conducted in 2010.
-On the average, the non-response rate of this survey was 22 per cent.
+In 2015, around 103,000 persons were interviewed for the Labour Force Survey.
+The response rate of this survey was 71 per cent, on average.

 The results from the sample are weighted to correspond to the entire population aged between 15 and 74.
 The effects of non-response on the results are corrected by using so called weight calibration, in which weighting is used to produce the correct population distributions by area, gender and age.
 Information from the job seeker register of the Ministry of Employment and the Economy is also used as supplementary data.